 79) Do Not Be Fooled By A Hurricane's Downgraded Strength

-With modern weather technology, meteorologists are able to identify and track hurricanes while it still over the ocean, quite few days before it makes landfall.
+With modern weather technology, meteorologists are able to identify and track hurricanes while it still over the ocean, quite a few days before it makes landfall.

 During this period, strong hurricanes often get downgraded to a lower-strength category, creating a false impression among people in the path of the storm that the danger is lessening or disappearing.
-The result is that many people get caught in a hurricane with potentially deadly results which they could have avoided by getting out of the way in time.
+The result is that many people get caught in a hurricane with potentially deadly results, which they could have avoided by getting out of the way in time.

 The strength of a hurricane is mostly an indication of the wind speeds present in the eye-wall with Category 5 being the strongest (157 mph or stronger wind speeds) and Category 1 being the weakest (74-95 mph wind speeds).